-Professor Gilbertson later deployed to Afghanistan and served 13 months as a Police Policy Developer, Senior Mentor, and NATO Liaison to the commander of the Afghan National Police Academy.
-In this role he assisted Lieutenant General Sayed Mohammad Qudoosi with all aspects of daily academy operations for 3000 cadets, faculty, and staff on a 65-acre walled compound.
-He also secured 50 million dollars in funding for academy renovations.
+INTERNATIONAL POLICE TRAINER – AFGHANISTAN: Greg deployed a second time to Kabul where he served 13 months as Senior Mentor and NATO Liaison to the Commander of the Afghan National Police Academy.
+In this role he assisted Lieutenant General Sayed Mohammad Qudoosi, the longest serving police officer in Afghanistan, with all aspects of daily academy operations for 3000 cadets, faculty, and staff.
+He routinely interacted with NATO General Officers, international dignitaries, and senior American, Canadian, German, Italian, British, French, and Afghan government officials.
+He also secured 50 million dollars in NATO funding for academy renovations.

 U.S. DISTRICT COURT OPINION: In the trial of Moises E. Ponce Alvarez v.
-King County Sheriff’s Office, the presiding U.S. District Court judge for the Western District of Washington (Seattle) entered their opinion into the record regarding Professor Gilbertson’s testimony: “Mr. Gilbertson’s qualifications demonstrate extensive experience in policing.
+King County Sheriff’s Office, U.S. District Court Judge Richard A. Jones entered the following opinion regarding defendant’s motion to exclude Professor Gilbertson: “Mr. Gilbertson’s qualifications demonstrate extensive experience in policing.
 His experience includes work as a Georgia police officer, SWAT team officer, superior court investigator, school resource officer, stakeout squad officer, and senior patrolman.
 After his law enforcement career, Mr. Gilbertson became a college professor and private investigator.
 He has taught courses in criminal justice and conducted pretrial investigations for attorneys in criminal cases.
 The Court finds his testimony can be expected to have a reliable basis in knowledge and experience.”

-ACADEMIC CREDENTIALS: Professor Gilbertson is a graduate of the University of Washington and Columbus College where he earned a Master’s degree in Justice Administration.
-In 1997 he began teaching for a private, faith-based university in Lacey, Washington.
-In 1999 he became a full-time professor at a Washington State community college.
-In 2002 he was awarded tenure.
-His classes are among the most popular on campus.
-His courses routinely enroll over 50 students, and has been called a “Flagship Program” by the Vice President of Instruction.
-In addition, BestColleges.com ranked his program as a “Top 10” online associate’s degree in 2018.
+ACADEMIC CREDENTIALS: Greg is a graduate of the University of Washington and Columbus College.
+He holds a Bachelor’s degree in History and a Master’s degree in Justice Administration.
+In 1997 he began teaching criminal justice courses for Saint Martin’s University in Lacey, Washington.
+In 1999 he became a full-time professor at Centralia College.
+His classes routinely enroll 40-50 students.
+The degree he designed and developed has been called a “Flagship Program” by his Vice President of Instruction.
+BestColleges.com ranked Greg’s Criminal Justice program a “Top 10” associate’s degree in 2018.